 Disabilities, due to sickness or injury, which are primarily based on self-reported symptoms, and disabilities due to mental illness, alcoholism or drug abuse have a limited pay period up to 24 months.

 Self-reported symptoms mean the symptoms that you report to your doctor are not verifiable using tests, procedures, or clinical examinations typically accepted in the practice of medicine.
 Examples of self-reported symptoms include, but are not limited to headaches, pain, fatigue, stiffness, soreness, ringing in ears, dizziness, numbness, and loss of energy.

 If there is no objective medical evidence in your medical records to support your subjective symptoms and limitations, it is likely that the insurance company may deny your LTD claim.
 For example, here is a federal court case summary wherein a claim has been denied by Aetna and Aetna wins the argument that an insurance company can require objective medical evidence of functional limitations.

 Chronic Medical Conditions

 Some LTD policies have a maximum payout for chronic illnesses like arthritis, back pain, and carpal tunnel syndrome.
 Conditions associated with lifestyle choices like alcoholism, COPD from tobacco use, or other diseases related to drugs or alcohol use could result in termination of benefits after 24 months or less.
 Check your policy for possible limitations based on these types of conditions.

 Not Continuing Your Treatment Plan

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If you’d like to speak to an experienced Long Term Disability Insurance Attorney contact us at (866) 853-4512 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.
+We have handled disability cases with all of the major disability insurance companies.
+If you’d like to speak to an experienced long term disability lawyer, contact us at (888) 321-8131 to schedule a free case evaluation.
+We can help you evaluate your disability claim to determine if you will be able to access long term disability benefits and how to move forward with the process.